 The vast majority of states throughout the nation offer an online component of the hunter’s safety course, which provides potential hunters a way to receive their hunter safety certification at their own pace.
 By offering new hunters an easy and efficient way to gain hunter safety certification, more people will have the opportunity to begin hunting.
 Internet based hunter education courses are essential to engaging future hunters and licenses-buyers that will ensure the perpetuation of hunting and professional wildlife management.

-Currently 43 of the 49 states that require hunter’s safety education as a prerequisite for obtaining a hunting license also offer an online hunter’s education program.
-Prospective hunters can complete a convenient and self-paced home study for free, and then for a modest fee, students can take an exam which qualifies them for a field test and/or written exam that may be scheduled online and/or completed at a location convenient to them.
+Currently 49 of the 50 states that require hunter’s safety education as a prerequisite for obtaining a hunting license also offer an online hunter’s education program.
+Prospective hunters can complete a convenient and self-paced home study for free, and then, for a modest fee, students can take an exam.
+In some states, passage of the online exam is all that is required to complete the certification.
+However, some states require those who pass the exam successfully to complete a field day that may be completed at a location convenient to them.
 Many hunters who previously lacked certification can easily become certified through online education programs.
-By posting safety materials online, more hunters will have access to the materials necessary to gain valuable knowledge and receive hunter safety certification providing more people with an opportunity to not only begin hunting, but to begin hunting more responsibly.
-Recruiting more hunters that have completed education and safety courses helps minimize potential accidents in the field and will ultimately benefit state conservation efforts through revenue generated by the license fees and excise taxes that make up the American System of Conservation Funding.
+By posting safety materials online, more hunters will have access to the information necessary to gain valuable knowledge and fulfill their state’s hunter safety certification requirements, providing more people with an opportunity to go afield.
+This was especially true during the COVID-19 pandemic when many in-person classes had to be cancelled.
+Recruiting more hunters that have completed their hunter education certification helps minimize potential accidents in the field and will ultimately benefit state conservation efforts through revenue generated by the license fees and excise taxes that make up the American System of Conservation Funding.